 When defining the AOI, the underlying weather, soils, and slope information is automatically retrieved from the underlying spatial data within this program.

 a) Mapping System

-There are two ways to define AOI by: (a) manually drawing areas of interest using the zoom features and drawing tools on the interactive map, or (b) uploading shape files.
+There are two ways to define areas of interest by (AOI): (a) manually drawing areas of interest using the zoom features and drawing tools on the interactive map, or (b) uploading shape files.

 b) Upload Shapefile